 The transaction was announced on June 23.
 The press release is here.

 Gilead is a research-based biopharmaceutical company which discovers, develops and commercializes innovative medicines in areas of unmet medical need.
 The company strives to transform and simplify care for people around the world with life-threatening illnesses.
 Gilead has operations in more than 35 countries.

-The Ropes & Gray team that represented Gilead was led by mergers & acquisitions partner Paul Scrivano (Silicon Valley/New York), mergers & acquisitions associate Sarah Young (New York), intellectual property transactions partner Megan Baca (Silicon Valley), intellectual property associate Julienne Hearn (Boston) and intellectual property transactions partner Amanda Austin (Boston).
-The Ropes & Gray team also included tax partner Benjamin Rogers (San Francisco), life sciences, regulatory & compliance partner Kellie Combs (Washington D.C.), health care partner Deborah Gersh (Chicago), executive compensation & benefits counsel Ellen Sueda (San Francisco), employment, executive compensation & benefits partner Renata Ferrari (Boston) and IP litigation partner Filko Prugo (New York) and private equity associate Paul White (New York) and Frederick Walton Dumas (San Francisco).
+The Ropes & Gray team that represented Gilead was led by mergers & acquisitions partner Paul Scrivano (Silicon Valley/New York), mergers & acquisitions associate Sarah Young (New York) and intellectual property transactions partners Megan Baca (Silicon Valley) and Amanda Austin (Boston).
+The Ropes & Gray team also included tax partner Benjamin Rogers (San Francisco), life sciences, regulatory & compliance partner Kellie Combs (Washington D.C.), health care partner Deborah Gersh (Chicago), executive compensation & benefits counsel Ellen Sueda (San Francisco), employment, executive compensation & benefits partner Renata Ferrari (Boston) and IP litigation partner Filko Prugo (New York) and private equity associate Frederick Walton Dumas (San Francisco).